abdul304m/Linux_Shell_Scripting-Control-Flows-/README.md

 ## The If statement:
 This allow user to execute commands basd on condition.
-Example whn we say ;
+Example when we say ;

 ![IF-command](./New-pic-10/4.IF-command.png).